Wholesome Resources

 And what of the next lock, the unhappy people?
 “Well, Swami said everybody has his or her own karma.
 This person must have done some wretched thing in her last birth.
 Let her suffer now.”
 That should not be our attitude.
 Maybe someone is suffering from previous bad karma, but we should have compassion.
 If you can lend a helping hand, do it.
 If you can share half of your loaf, share it.
 Be merciful always.
 By doing that, you will retain the peace and poise of your mind.
 Remember our goal is to keep serenity of our minds.
 Whether our mercy is going to help that person or not, by our own feeling of mercy, at least we are helped.

 Then comes the third kind, the virtuous people.
 When you see a virtuous person, feel delighted.
-“Oh, how great he is.
-He must be my hero.
-I should imitate his great qualities.”
-Don’t envy the person; don’t try to pull him or her down.
+“Oh, how great she is.
+She must be my hero.
+I should imitate her great qualities.”
+Don’t envy the person; don’t try to pull them or her down.
 Appreciate virtuous qualities in that person and try to cultivate them in your own life.
+Look for noble qualities in everyone.

 Lastly, the wicked.
 We come across wicked people sometimes.
 We can’t deny that.
 So what should be our attitude?
 Indifference.
 “Well, some people are like that.
 Probably I was like that yesterday.
 Am I not a better person now?
 He will probably be alright tomorrow.”
 Don’t try to advise him because wicked people seldom take advice.
 If you try to advise them you will lose your peace.”